 Choose the type of rice you need at the moment.

 If you need more nutrients, go for brown.

-If you want some easy to digest foods, go for white.
+If you want some easy digestion, go for white.

 There is a reason why yogurt is part of almost any diet.

 It is easy to digest and delivers a ton of healthy nutrients for your body.

 Yogurt is a probiotic, and as such helps you restore gut balance by delivering good bacteria 6.

 Not only is yogurt easy to digest, it will also help you digest other things as well.